-Soft, fluffy and delicious, these whole grain cinnamon rolls, made with freshly milled wheat flour are a great dessert to make for guests or family alike.
+Soft, fluffy and delicious, these cinnamon rolls with fresh milled flour are a great dessert to make for guests or family alike.
 Once you bite into these flavorful rolls, topped with a cream cheese glaze, you won’t be able to eat just one.

 Homemade Cinnamon Roll Recipe